oomsveta/s19-libft/README.md

 If you use a function that is not specified by the subject requirements nor a static function, the Moulinette will detect your function call as cheat, even if you definitely reimplement this function from scratch according to the guidelines (#PrayForMyLibft 🙏)

-### ✅ Prevent every function from crash when null pointer is provided as an input
+### ✅ Prevent every function from crashing when null pointer is provided as an input

 Some overcautious, opinionated and nonfactual proofreaders have a very personal conception of what is an undefined behaviour.
 To avoid nasty surprises, you must always define a behaviour which prevents your functions from crash in such a case.

 ### ✅ Atoi: be aware of the overflows

 The behaviour of atoi in case of overflow is not an undefined behaviour: the atoi function as specified in the standard returns the result of the asciiz to integer conversion proceeded by the strtol function, which one has a precise behaviour in case of overflow.
-You can detect your variable is overflowing by checking that its value is positive.
+You can detect a variable is overflowing by checking that its value is still positive.
 If the value becomes negative, hence its an overflow, and you can determine if it's a positive or a negative overflow by considering the sign.

 ## Content of the Libft